 I am a Fellow of the Norwegian Academy of Science and Letters (Det Norske Videnskaps-Akademi) and of the Agder Vitenskapsakademi, a strategic reviewer for the Arts and Humanities Research Council and President of the Henry Sweet Society for the History of Linguistic Ideas.

-My research activity is concentrated in two main fields: the history of linguistics and language policy & planning.
+My research activity is concentrated in two main fields: language policy & planning and the history of linguistics.
 Recent projects include:

 - English in Europe: Opportunity or Threat?
-(Principal Investigator on a Leverhulme International Network)
+(Principal Investigator on a Leverhulme International Network, 2012-2016)

-- Ola Nordmann Goes West: Using virtual worlds and on-line social networking technologies as historical research tools (Principal Investigator on an AHRC research grant)
+- Ola Nordmann Goes West: Using virtual worlds and on-line social networking technologies as historical research tools (Principal Investigator on an AHRC research grant, 2012-2014)

 - The History of Applied Linguistics (my most recent article investigates the role played by new specialized journals in establishing the field in the late nineteenth century)